JFWooten4/masculine-feminine/content/blog/differing-progress.md

 Broadly, I am at the limit of my politicking efforts.
 I do plan to drop all acts in the coming future, and I think I'm starting that by coming out with a brony profile picture.
 I honestly just don't care anymore, and I have a big enough moat at work that I can fucking do it.

-### Rep
+### Representation

-But just as I was about to walk away from the Wall St assholes,[^5] which I think will just make my life a whole lot easier.
+But just as I was about to walk away from the Wall Street assholes,[^5] which I think will just make my life a whole lot easier.
 After I laid out how everything would collapse to the regulators, I sort of stopped feeling the need to continue down that avenue.
 Fuck them, you know.

 [^5]: I am trying to calm my language down around here.
 I want to be a little more peaceful on the daily, which means isolating and minimizing feelings for the middlemen of past.
 Anger is just too distracting.